 Those who have climbed its summits prefer to understate its beauty, afraid that tents and tourists will invade the park.
 Although tourism has indeed increased over the last several years, El Cocuy is not for the faint or the foolhardy.
 Experienced guides are mandatory, as are strong shoes, sunscreen, mountain gear and warm clothing.

-The park has several different routes, lasting from a day’s hike to a week, depending on distances covered and one’s level of experience in mountaineering.
-Guides with horses can be hired at relatively reasonable rates, and in towns El Cocuy and Guican, local tour operators can arrange expeditions.
+The park has several different trails, from a day’s hike to a week, depending on distances covered and one’s level of experience in mountaineering.
+Guides with horses can be hired at relatively reasonable rates, and in towns El Cocuy and Guican, local tour operators will tailor expeditions to suit your needs.

-We settle in for the night after a meal of tinned tuna, farmer’s cheese and soggy rice.
+We settle in for the night after a meal of trout, some farmer’s cheese and rice.
 As the wind bears down on the mountain, the night sky opens up and Orion sparkles, as does the lake.
 At 4,600 meters, we are at the snow belt.
 A light dusting has fallen on the black granite of the El Toti glacier.
 Surrounded by white, darkness sets in.

 A splash of ice water and a mug of hot tinto welcome the day in the Cocuy.
 The mission: a three-hour hike around the lake and a walk on the El Toti glacier.
 The impact of climate change has eroded much of El Cocuy’s ice sheet.
 Only 11 square kilometers of glacier remain.
 From the grand lake, experienced hikers with crampons and ice axes can tackle peaks such as El Concavo (5,200 mts) and Pan de Azúcar (5,120 mts).